-Eurozone Growth change and Primary Surplus/GDP, five year averages c.
-US debt crisis
+Eurozone Growth change and Primary Surplus/GDP, five year averages

 Analysts of the recent crisis with US government debt usually focus on large deficits in the new millennium.
 Did growth slowdowns have any role in the US, like they did for some Eurozone countries, the HIPCs, and the 1980s middle income debt crisis?